wilsonzlin/queued/README.md

 ## Important details

-- The index and poll tag values are opaque and should not be used as unique IDs.
+- The index and poll tag values are opaque and should not be used as unique or ordered IDs.
 - If you require more than one queue (e.g. channels), run multiple servers.
-- Messages are limited to 1 KiB, including metadata.
-This will be adjustable at format time in the future.
-- The server is limited to up to 2<sup>32</sup> (around 4 billion) messages at any time.
-Note that this would require 16 TiBs of storage.
-This is currently a simplification optimisation, and may be adjusted in the future.
 - Non-2xx responses are text only and usually contain an error message, so check the status before parsing as JSON.

 ## Development

 queued is a standard Rust project, and does not require any special build tools or system libraries.

-There are calls to `pread` and `pwrite`, so it won't build for targets without those.

 As the design and functionality is quite simple, I/O tends to become the bottleneck at scale (and at smaller throughputs, the performance is more than enough).
 This is important to know when profiling and optimising.
-For example, with CPU flamegraphs, it may appear that the `write` syscall is the dominant cost (e.g. kernel and file system locks), but if queued is compiled with the `unsafe_fsync_none` feature, performance can increase dramatically, indicating that the CPU flamegraphs were missing I/O from the picture; [off-CPU flamegraphs](https://www.brendangregg.com/FlameGraphs/offcpuflamegraphs.html) may be more useful.
-This can be expected, as the nature of queue service workloads is very high levels (queues are expected to have high throughput, and also every operation like push, poll, and delete is a write) of small writes (message contents are usually small) to non-contiguous areas (messages get deleted, updated, and retried at varying durations, so the storage layout tends towards high fragmentation without algorithmic rebalancing or frequent defragmentation).

 Clients in [example-client](./example-client/) can help with running synthetic workloads for stress testing, performance tuning, and profiling.